 Load time is slightly dependent on the location of your site’s server and the location of the site visitor, so a CDN can drastically speed things up if you have a global audience.

 A big contributor to slow website speed is content size.
 While it’s natural to want high-quality images and the best resolution, you’re going to pay in load time if you’re using images that are “better” than you actually need them to be.

-Instead, you can compress and downsize your images without sacrificing quality.
+Instead, you can compress and downsize your images without sacrificing quality during your WordPress performance optimization efforts.
 This keeps your load time low and your site moving fast.

 4. Find an Awesome Host!